MOVEMENT AND IDENTIFICATION

 302 KAR 20:040.
 Entry into Kentucky.

 Please refer to the right side of this page for the 'I Want To Move Into KY' block.
-Choose your species/purpose of entry for simplified requirements for entry into the state of Kentucky.
+Choose your species/purpose of entry for simplified requirements for entry into the State of Kentucky.
 If you are traveling through Kentucky with no planned stops, we will accept your destination state's entry requirements.

 ANIMAL EXPORT REQUIREMENTS (LEAVING KENTUCKY)